 At the Project:

-nestlings that migrate north two to four weeks after older birds, are arriving now,
+last year's nestlings that migrate north two to four weeks after older birds, are arriving

-adding to the chaos.
-The group in Ed Craft's photo below were part of a flock that
+now, which is adding to the chaos.
+The group in Ed Craft's photo below reached

-reached Indiana in early May, well after older Tree Swallows would have returned.
+Indiana in early May, well after the older Tree Swallows had returned.